liqotech/liqo/docs/pages/User/Scenarios/_index.md

 Liqo can be installed either in private or local clusters.
 Its configuration depends on the type of connectivity between the two clusters.

-### Types
+### Peering Requirements

-Liqo relies on the following services that must be exposed outside the cluster:
+Liqo relies on the following services to perform cluster peerings:

-* Authentication server: Liqo authentication endpoint
+* **Authentication server**: Liqo authentication endpoint.
-* API server: The API Server of Kubernetes
+* **API server**: The API Server of Kubernetes
-* VPN gateway: Liqo Network endpoint
+* **VPN gateway**: Liqo Network endpoint

-Those services exposure are distribution independent (K8s, K3s, AKS, GKE) and can be summarized as follows:

-### Examples
+Those services have to be accessible from the other clusters to peer with them.
+This may change the way you would like to have them exposed.
 Below it is possible to find some common scenarios that Liqo can handle.
 Once you identify yours, you can go ahead to the install section to find the installation instruction for your distribution.

 ### Cloud to cloud